 - A completed Graduate Application for Admission

-- Bachelor's degree from a regionally accredited institution with an average GPA of 3.0 on a 4.0 scale.
+- Bachelor of Science in Nursing (BSN) from a regionally accredited institution with an average GPA of 3.0 on a 4.0 scale.
 Students with a GPA of less than 3.0 will be considered on a case-by-case basis.
 Undergraduate curriculum must include three semester hours in statistics, research and physical assessment

 - Have a current RN license to practice in the state of Illinois or Wisconsin